 The BoD bears ultimate responsibility for setting the investment risk strategy and appetite and for the management of the investment risk.
-Our Investment Committee is the BoD's delegated authority to develop and oversee the implementation of the Company's investment strategy, policies and procedures as well as for ensuring the investment decisions are made in a prudent manner and are within the BoD's risk appetite.
+The Investment Committee is the BoD's delegated authority to develop and oversee the implementation of the Company's investment strategy, policies and procedures as well as for ensuring the investment decisions are made in a prudent manner and are within the BoD's risk appetite.
 The Committee provides challenge on investment decisions and on the risks associated with them.

-During the course of its ORSA process, the Company in addition to the Central scenario performed the ORSA Upward scenario and the ORSA Downward scenario without any significant impact on its capital adequacy.
+During the course of its ORSA process, the Company in addition to the Central scenario performed the ORSA Upward scenario, the ORSA Downward scenario and Company specific scenarios and no further action was decided to be required at the end of the year 2018.